Somitogenesis

 Somitogenesis is the process by which somites form.
-Somites are bilaterally paired blocks of paraxial mesoderm that form along the anterior-posterior axis of the developing embryo in segmented animals.
-In vertebrates, somites give rise to skeletal muscle, cartilage, tendons, endothelium, and dermis.
+Somites are bilaterally paired blocks of paraxial mesoderm that form along the anterior-posterior axis of the developing embryo in vertebrates.
+The somites give rise to skeletal muscle, cartilage, tendons, endothelium, and dermis.

 Overview

-In somitogenesis, somites form from the paraxial mesoderm, a particular region of mesoderm in the neurulating embryo.
+During somitogenesis, somites form from the pre-somitic mesoderm, a region of mesoderm at the posterior of the developing embryo.
 This tissue undergoes convergent extension as the primitive streak regresses, or as the embryo gastrulates.
 The notochord extends from the base of the head to the tail; with it extend thick bands of paraxial mesoderm.

-As the primitive streak continues to regress, somites form from the paraxial mesoderm by "budding off" rostrally as somitomeres, or whorls of paraxial mesoderm cells, compact and separate into discrete bodies.
-The periodic nature of these splitting events has led many to say to that somitogenesis occurs via a clock-wavefront model, in which waves of developmental signals cause the periodic formation of new somites.
+As the primitive streak continues to regress, somites form from the pre-somitic mesoderm by 'budding off' periodically from the anterior end of the pre-somitic mesoderm.
+The underlying developmental signals controlling this periodic formation are thought to conform to a clock-wavefront model.
 These immature somites then are compacted into an outer layer (the epithelium) and an inner mass (the mesenchyme).

-The somites themselves are specified according to their location, as the segmental paraxial mesoderm from which they form it itself determined by position along the anterior-posterior axis before somitogenesis.
+Somites, and the segmented structures such as vertebrae that arise from them, are each given an identity by the expression of Hox genes within the developing somite.

 The cells within each somite are specified based on their location within the somite.
 In addition, they retain the ability to become any kind of somite-derived structure until relatively late in the process of somitogenesis.